SaajidAhamed007/FrameLock/PROJECT_SRS.md

 ## 4.1 Core Modules

+### 1. Vectorise Abstraction (`vectorise.py`)
+- Provides `VideoFrameIterator` for remote sequence fetching.
+- Provides `VectorEmbedding` for thread-safe asynchronous embedding accumulation.
+- Pipelines fetch and embed.

+### 2. Video Processing Module (`video_processor.py`)
+- Resolves YouTube stream URLs.
+- Calculates equal-gap timestamps.
+- Performs remote FFmpeg input-seeking frame extraction.

-### 1. Input Module
+### 3. Search Module (`search_service.py`)
-- Accepts YouTube URL
+- Retrieves candidate videos from YouTube search.

+### 4. Embedding Module (`embedding_service.py`)
+- Manages local CLIP model and executes image inference.

+### 5. Similarity Module (`similarity_service.py`)
+- Computes pairwise cosine similarity between lists of vectors.

+### 6. Analyzer Module (`analyzer.py`)
+- Orchestrates the components into the pipeline flow.

 ---

-### 2. Video Processing Module
-- Downloads video
-- Extracts N frames
+# 5. 🚀 System Architecture and Features

 ---

-### 3. Search Module
-- Retrieves candidate videos from YouTube

----

-### 4. Embedding Module
-- Generates embeddings using CLIP

----

-### 5. Similarity Module
-- Computes cosine similarity

----

-### 6. Output Module
-- Displays results and flags matches

----

-# 5. 🚀 System Features

----

-- Visual similarity detection using AI
-- Multi-frame robustness via configurable sampling
-- Lightweight YouTube-based search
-- Threshold-based filtering
-- Fully on-demand processing
+## 5.1 Decoupled Vectorisation Pipeline
+The system utilizes a decoupled abstraction for converting a video to a mathematical representation.
+Frame extraction (network I/O) and AI embedding (CPU compute) are fully separated but pipelined.
+- **`VideoFrameIterator`**: Treats a remote YouTube video stream as a standard Python iterator, calculating timestamps and fetching frames dynamically without keeping the entire file in memory.
+- **`VectorEmbedding`**: A thread-safe accumulator that accepts image frames and continuously updates a unified mathematical representation in the background.

+## 5.2 Zero-Disk Remote Stream Seeking
+Instead of downloading video files to local storage, the system utilizes `imageio-ffmpeg` to parse stream metadata and perform **byte-range seeking**.
+- Only the specific I-frames and nearby bytes required to reconstruct the requested frame timestamp are fetched from the remote server.
+- The system operates entirely in-memory using pipes to pass pixel data directly to the Python application.
+- **Impact:** Reduces processing latency from minutes (full download) to milliseconds per frame, with zero local disk footprint.

+## 5.3 Asynchronous Producer-Consumer Execution
+The system masks the high compute latency of the AI model and the network latency of FFmpeg by running them concurrently:
+- **Producer:** The main thread fetches frames over the network sequentially.
+- **Consumer:** A background `ThreadPoolExecutor` immediately begins running the CLIP inference on the fetched frame.
+- **Overlap:** While frame `N` is being embedded by the CPU, frame `N+1` is being fetched over the network.
+- **Parallel Search:** The YouTube API candidate search runs concurrently with the input video embedding, further masking network latency.

+## 5.4 Multi-Frame Matrix Comparison
+Rather than comparing a single thumbnail, the system calculates similarities across a temporal cross-section of the video.
+- Extracts `N` frames evenly spaced across the input video.
+- Extracts `M` frames (plus the thumbnail) across all candidate videos.
+- Computes a full Cartesian product of cosine similarities (all input frames against all candidate frames) to find the absolute maximum matching visual signature.

 ---